fluentassertions/fluentassertions.autofac/CONTRIBUTING.md

 Find where your issue would logically sit, i.e. find the class closest to your issue.

 ### 2. Create a test method
-We are currently using NUnit, so just create a descriptive test method and attribute it with `[Test]`.
+We are currently using xUnit, so just create a descriptive test method and attribute it with `[Fact]`.

 ### 3. Submit a pull request with the failing test
 Even better include the fix, but a failing test is a great start .